 Introduction to Variations

-This tutorial should take approximately 35 mins to complete.
+This tutorial should take approximately 35 minutes to complete.

 What are Variations?

 As a basic rule of thumb, variations are best used for products where the materials used to manufacture all variants are mostly the same.
-This isn't a hard rule, but it does make creating your individual variation recipes much faster as you'll only need to adjust a couple of materials rather than create new recipes from scratch.
+This isn't a hard rule, but it does make creating your individual variation recipes much faster, as you'll only need to adjust a couple of materials rather than create new recipes from scratch.

-To begin this tutorial, we'll assume that we already have a product created called "Soap Bar" and this recipe already has a configured recipe.
+To begin this tutorial, we'll assume that we already have a product created called "Soap Bar," and this recipe already has a configured recipe.
 We are now ready to create some variations for this product, so we'll start over on the Variations page for the product.
 You can get to this page by clicking on the Variations tab on the product's detail page.

-Once on the Variations page for the product, you should see a help section explaining a little about how variations work.
-You'll find the button in this area and also in the top right hand corner of the page.
-Clicking this button will take you to the Add Variation form.
+Once you navigate to the Variations page for the product, you will notice a help section that explains how variations work.
+Beneath this section, you will find a "Where to from here?" link.
+Additionally, you can find the "Add variation" button located in this area, as well as in the top right-hand corner of the page.
+Clicking the "Add Variation" button will take you to the Add Variation form.

 The Add Variation Form

 So, we will now create the first variation for the attributes we have created.
 We'll choose the Lavender attribute and enter 7.50 as the default sales price.
-Click the Save button and you'll then be returned to the Variations page we were on at the start of the tutorial.
+Click the Save button, and you'll then be returned to the Variations page we were on at the start of the tutorial.
 This time, the list should now be showing the newly added Lavender variation.

-This is an optional step but is recommended: if you don't create a recipe, Craftybase will use the product's one as the default and you'll need to adjust this recipe each time you create a manufacture.
+This is an optional step but is recommended: if you don't create a recipe, Craftybase will use the product's one as the default, and you'll need to adjust this recipe each time you create a manufacture.

-To add the recipe, click on the variation's name Fragrance: Lavender and then on the detail page that appears, click on the Create Recipe button.
+To add the recipe, click on the variation's name, Fragrance: Lavender, and then on the detail page that appears, click on the Create Recipe button.

 You'll notice that the recipe for the product appears here by default, so you won't need to re-add common materials between variations.
 As we make our Lavender variation, we will add two new materials: "Lavender Oil" and "Ultramarine Violet Colour" to the recipe.

 Save the Recipe, and you'll be taken to your variation detail page.
-You'll see that the variation detail page is much like the product detail page - it contains the same tabs to allow you to see your sales, manufactures and make adjustments.
+You'll see that the variation detail page is much like the product detail page - it contains the same tabs to allow you to see your sales manufactures and make adjustments.

 You can also see the variation's batch recipe and calculated manufacture costs, along with the pricing guidance for your variation.